+If you’re anything like me, you might be wondering how you can be a better parent to your kids than you had for your own childhood.
 Even if you don’t have a perfect relationship with your kids right now, do whatever you can to try to mend it.
-If they’re old enough to understand, you can explain what you grew up with and apologize for anything you have done that made your kids feel in any way negative, and do your best to start fresh.
+If they’re old enough to understand, you can explain what you grew up with and apologize for anything you have done that made your kids feel in any way negative and do your best to start fresh.
 If not, just start fresh now.

 And here’s another important point to remember.